 - Data Updates

-If you select Data Updates, DTS tracks data updates of the selected objects, including INSERT, DELETE, and UPDATE operations.
+DTS tracks data updates of the selected objects, including the INSERT, DELETE, and UPDATE operations.

 - Schema Updates

-If you select Schema Updates, DTS tracks the create, delete, and modify operations that are performed on all object schemas of the source instance.
-You need to use the change tracking client to filter the required data.
+DTS tracks the create, delete, and modify operations that are performed on all object schemas of the source instance.
+You must use the change tracking client to filter the tracked data.

 - If you select a database as the object, DTS tracks data changes of all objects, including new objects in the database.

-In the Required Objects section, select the required objects and click the icon to add the objects to the Selected section.Note The objects for change tracking include tables and databases.
+Select objects from the Required Objects section and click the icon to add the objects to the Selected section.Note You can select tables or databases as the objects for change tracking.

 - Data Updates